Late time interacting cosmologies and the Hubble constant tension: Datasets and Methodology

 \section{Datasets and Methodology}

 In this Section, we present the data sets and methodology employed to obtain the observational constraints on the model parameters by performing Bayesian Monte Carlo Markov Chain (MCMC) analyses.
-In order to constrain the parameters, we use the following data sets: \begin{itemize} \item The Cosmic Microwave Background (CMB) temperature and polarization power spectra from the final release of Planck 2018, in particular we adopt the plikTTTEEE+lowl+lowE likelihood \cite{Aghanim:2018eyx,Aghanim:2019ame}, plus the CMB lensing reconstruction from the four-point correlation function~\cite{Aghanim:2018oex}. \item Type Ia Supernovae distance moduli measurements from the \textit{Pantheon} sample~\cite{Scolnic:2017caz}.
-These measurements constrain the uncalibrated luminosity distance $H_0d_L(z)$, or in other words the slope of the late-time expansion rate (which in turn constrains the current matter energy density, $\Omega_{\rm 0,m}$).
-We refer to this dataset as \textit{SN}. \item Baryon Acoustic Oscillations (BAO) distance and expansion rate measurements from the 6dFGS~\cite{Beutler:2011hx}, SDSS-DR7 MGS~\cite{Ross:2014qpa}, BOSS DR12~\cite{Alam:2016hwk} galaxy surveys, as well as from the eBOSS DR14 Lyman-$\alpha$ (Ly$\alpha$) absorption~\cite{Agathe:2019vsu} and Ly$\alpha$-quasars cross-correlation~\cite{Blomqvist:2019rah}.
-These consist of isotropic BAO measurements of $D_V(z)/r_d$ (with $D_V(z)$ and $r_d$ the spherically averaged volume distance and sound horizon at baryon drag, respectively) for 6dFGS and MGS, and anisotropic BAO measurements of $D_M(z)/r_d$ and $D_H(z)/r_d$ (with $D_M(z)$ the comoving angular diameter distance and $D_H(z)=c/H(z)$ the radial distance) for BOSS DR12, eBOSS DR14 Ly$\alpha$, and eBOSS DR14 Ly$\alpha$-quasars cross-correlation. \item A gaussian prior on $M_B= -19.244 \pm 0.037$~mag~\cite{Camarena:2021jlr}, corresponding to the SN measurements from SH0ES. \item A gaussian prior on the Hubble constant $H_0=73.2\pm 1.3$~km s$^{-1}$ Mpc$^{-1}$ in agreement with the measurement obtained by the SH0ES collaboration in~\cite{Riess:2020fzl}. \end{itemize} For the sake of brevity, data combinations are indicated as CMB+SN+BAO (CSB), CMB+SN+BAO+$H_0$ (CSBH) and CMB+SN+BAO+$M_B$ (CSBM).
+In order to constrain the parameters, we use the following data sets: \begin{itemize} \item The Cosmic Microwave Background (CMB) temperature and polarization power spectra from the final release of Planck 2018, in particular we adopt the plikTTTEEE+lowl+lowE likelihood~\cite{Aghanim:2018eyx,Aghanim:2019ame}, plus the CMB lensing reconstruction from the four-point correlation function~\cite{Aghanim:2018oex}. \item Type Ia Supernovae (SN) distance moduli measurements from the \textit{Pantheon} sample~\cite{Scolnic:2017caz}.
+These measurements constrain the uncalibrated luminosity distance $H_0d_L(z)$ or in other words the slope of the late-time expansion rate (which in turn constrains the current matter energy density, $\Omega_{\rm 0,m}$), where $d_L$ is given by:

+\item Baryon Acoustic Oscillations (BAO) distance and expansion rate measurements from the 6dFGS~\cite{Beutler:2011hx}, SDSS-DR7 MGS~\cite{Ross:2014qpa}, BOSS DR12~\cite{Alam:2016hwk} galaxy surveys, as well as from the eBOSS DR14 Lyman-$\alpha$ (Ly$\alpha$) absorption~\cite{Agathe:2019vsu} and Ly$\alpha$-quasars cross-correlation~\cite{Blomqvist:2019rah}.
+These consist of isotropic BAO measurements of $D_V(z)/r_d$ (with $D_V(z)$ and $r_d$ the spherically averaged volume distance and sound horizon at baryon drag, respectively) for 6dFGS and MGS, and anisotropic BAO measurements of $D_M(z)/r_d$ and $D_H(z)/r_d$ (with $D_M(z)$ the comoving angular diameter distance and $D_H(z)=c/H(z)$ the radial distance) for BOSS DR12, eBOSS DR14 Ly$\alpha$, and eBOSS DR14 Ly$\alpha$-quasars cross-correlation. \item A gaussian prior on $M_B= -19.244 \pm 0.037$~mag~\cite{Camarena:2021jlr}, corresponding to the SN measurements from SH0ES~\cite{Riess:2020fzl}.
+When used, this prior is considered over all the Pantheon sample. \end{itemize} For the sake of brevity, data combinations are indicated as CMB (C), CMB+BAO (CB), CMB+SN (CS), CMB+SN+BAO (CSB) and CMB+SN+BAO+$M_B$ (CSBM).

 Cosmological observables are computed with \texttt{CLASS}~\cite{Blas:2011rf,Lesgourgues:2011re}.
 In order to derive bounds on the proposed scenarios, we modify the efficient and well-known cosmological package \texttt{MontePython}~\cite{Brinckmann:2018cvx}, supporting the Planck 2018 likelihood~\cite{Planck:2019nip}.
 We make use of CalPriorSNIa, a module for \texttt{MontePython}, publicly available at \url{https://github.com/valerio-marra/CalPriorSNIa}, that implements an effective calibration prior on the absolute magnitude of Type Ia Supernovae~\cite{Camarena:2019moy,Camarena:2021jlr}.